 If you’re a captain, you likely love your work and have been doing it for many, many years.
-You also likely don’t want to file a claim and instead just want to go back to work.
+If you are injured on the job, you may not want to file a claim, but would rather get straight back to work.
 The unfortunate reality is that filing a claim may be your best option.
-However, filing a claim doesn’t mean the end of your career.
+However, filing a claim doesn’t necessarily mean the end of your career.

-Crane operator injurises are usually caused in one of two ways.
+Crane operator injuries are usually caused in one of two ways.
 The crane itself may malfunction, or more likely, the crane operator is injured doing work outside of the crane.
+We’ve got experiencing helping in both types of cases.

-If you’re a deckhand, you should ask yourself the following question: can you go to another company and pass a physical?
+If you’re an injured deckhand, you should ask yourself the following question: can you go to another company and pass a physical?
 If you answer no or hesitate, chances are that you need to start thinking about your future outside of your company.
 Your injury is likely serious enough that you should not continue working right now and need to look at other options.
 Many of our deckhand clients feel better after they accept this and focus instead on creating a good case that will provide for their future.
+If you are uncertain of your next steps, we can help you find answers.

-As a driller, you’re going to face issues that other low ranking positions won’t.
+As an injured driller, you’re going to face issues that other low ranking positions won’t.
 Primarily, the company will try to blame you since you were the “man in charge”.
+There are a number of reasons to seek advice from a maritime attorney in these cases.